 The reclusive manga artist whose epic, grotesquely beautiful saga 'Berserk' redefined dark fantasy with its staggering detail and relentless exploration of human struggle.

-Kentaro Miura was a master of meticulous, often horrifying detail, whose life's work became a cornerstone of modern dark fantasy.
-From childhood, he was obsessed with drawing, and his magnum opus, 'Berserk,' began serialization when he was in his early twenties.
-The series, following the cursed mercenary Guts in a grim medieval world, was notorious for its extreme violence and graphic depictions of trauma, but also for its profound philosophical depth, complex characters, and astonishing artistic scope.
-Miura's panels were breathtaking in their density, with cross-hatching and architecture so intricate they seemed impossible to produce on a serialized schedule.
-His work ethic was legendary, and the series' frequent hiatuses were a source of agony for fans, who understood they were waiting for a perfectionist's vision.
-'Berserk' grew into a global phenomenon, influencing countless video games, anime, and artists, and Miura's sudden death left a monumental and unfinished story, a testament to a singular, uncompromising imagination.
+Kentaro Miura spent his childhood obsessed with drawing.
+In his early twenties, he began serializing 'Berserk,' a dark fantasy following the cursed mercenary Guts through a grim medieval world.
+The series became notorious for extreme violence and graphic trauma, but also for philosophical depth, complex characters, and astonishing artistic scope.
+Miura filled his panels with cross-hatching and architecture so intricate they seemed impossible for a serialized schedule.
+His work ethic was punishing, and frequent hiatuses frustrated fans who understood they waited for a perfectionist.
+'Berserk' grew into a global phenomenon, influencing video games, anime, and artists worldwide.
+Miura's sudden death in 2021 left a monumental, unfinished story—a testament to a singular, uncompromising imagination.

 1965–1980